ABOUT Mission: AstroAccess

 • How is American Sign Language legibility impacted by floating in microgravity?

-• How will important safety cues, traditionally only shared verbally, be efficiently communicated to Deaf and hard of hearing crew members?
+• How will important safety cues, traditionally only shared verbally, be efficiently communicated to Deaf and hard-of-hearing crew members?

 Safety Procedures